A Friend In Need: Getting Smart With Mental Illness

 Respond Like You Would If Somebody Told You They Had Diabetes or Asthma

 Mental health issues, such as depression, anxiety, bipolar disorder and schizophrenia are just as deserving of support and empathy as other medical conditions such as asthma and diabetes.
 Too often people respond negatively or dismissively when somebody confides that they are not mentally well.

 Instead of telling them to look on the bright side, to stop worrying, or offering advice; express your concern and tell them they are not alone in this, you will be there for them whenever they need your help.
-Ask them how you can support them or offer to drive them to their next appointment, do housework or help them study if they are still at school.
+Ask them how you can support them or offer to drive them to their next appointment or to do their housework, or help them with their homework if they are still at school.
 The most important thing to convey is how much you care about them and that you will be available, should they need you.

 What To Say

 People who have experienced a mental health issue rate statements similar to the following as being the most supportive and helpful: